Cook County to Release 25K First-Dose COVID Vaccine Appointments for 4 Sites

 - Former HOBO at 7600 West Roosevelt Road in Forest Park

-Cook County moved to Phase 1B Plus of COVID vaccinations, which is where most of Illinois is, on Monday.
-That expands eligibility to residents 16 years of age or older with specific health conditions like cancer, chronic kidney disease, COPD, diabetes, heart conditions, immunocompromised from an organ transplant, obesity, pulmonary disease and sickle cell disease, as well as individuals with disabilities, pregnant women and smokers.
+Cook County moved to Phase 1B Plus of COVID vaccinations on Monday, joining most of the state of Illinois in that group.
+That decision expanded eligibility to residents 16 years of age or older with specific health conditions like cancer, chronic kidney disease, COPD, diabetes, heart conditions, immunocompromised from an organ transplant, obesity, pulmonary disease and sickle cell disease, as well as individuals with disabilities, pregnant women and smokers.

 For a complete look at who is eligible to receive the COVID vaccine and when in Illinois, click here.

-The mass vaccination sites were previously only administering vaccine allocated for Cook County, but the Cook County Department of Public Health said that beginning this week, they will receive additional vaccine supply to enable the sites to serve all eligible Illinois residents.

 Gov. J.B.
-Pritzker last week announced that all Illinois residents age 16 and older outside the city of Chicago will become eligible for the COVID-19 vaccine next month.
-The following day, he announced that more essential workers would become eligible ahead of that expansion.
+Pritzker last week announced that all Illinois residents age 16 and older *(outside the city of Chicago) will become eligible for the COVID-19 vaccine next month.
+The following day, he announced that more essential workers would become eligible ahead of the April 12 expansion of eligibility.

 For a complete look at how to make a COVID vaccine appointment in Illinois, click here.